Changing the Guard | Household Division / Foot Guards

 There are five regiments of Foot Guards in the Household Division, the Grenadier Guards, the Coldstream Guards ,the Scots Guards, the Irish Guards and the Welsh Guards, who normally provide the Queen's Guard at Buckingham Palace.

-The Foot Guard Regiment, have two roles in the British Army.
-First and foremost they are elite infantry soldiers who carry out operational duties worldwide.
-Secondly the Foot Guards train as ceremonial troops who are trained to be involved in any state or royal ceremonial tasks.
+The Foot Guards have two roles in the British Army.
+First and foremost they are highly trained infantry soldiers who carry out operational duties worldwide.

 Foot Guard Uniforms

-Click on the guards to see the difference between the Foot Guards uniforms.
+Click on the Guards to see the difference between the uniforms the regiments wear..

 The Guards Bands